 RATED R&B: Right!
 It sounds like you will have more creative freedom with this new album?

 CANDICE GLOVER: Yes.
 This next project is going to be all me.
 It’s going to be my lyrics from my heart.
 I’m going to bring a few people in.
 For the most part, I want to do my own because on the first album, I only co-wrote song “Forever That Man.”
-Everything else was just kind of given to me.
+Everything else was just given to me.

 RATED R&B: Who would you like to work with on this project?

-CANDICE GLOVER: On my new album that I’m starting to work on, I would definitely love to do something with Brandy.
+CANDICE GLOVER: On my new album that I’m starting to work on, I would love to do something with Brandy.
 You know Jazmine Sullivan is my favorite singer in the whole world.
 I would love to do something with her [again].
-She wrote my first single “Cried.”
+She wrote my first single, “Cried.”
 I guess that was kind of a collaboration.
-I just want to be in the studio and watch her work.
+I want to be in the studio and watch her work.
 I think she’s amazingly talented.
 I love Chris Brown’s voice and his creativity.
 Drake is my favorite rapper.
 Everybody knows that but I would love to work with him on some stuff.

 RATED R&B: Are you still signed to 19 Recordings/Interscope?
 How do you plan on releasing your next album?

 CANDICE GLOVER: I parted ways with them.
 I’m going to release it independently.
 [First] I’m doing a joint mixtape with Chadd Black.
 [Our version of] “Hotline Bling” and “Don’t” [will be on the] mixtape.
-We’re going to have some of our own special things on there as well.
+We’re going to have some of our own special things on there.
 I thought that would be a really fun way to kind of collab with someone.
 He’s based out of Houston.
 He’s insanely talented and I’ve been having a lot of fun getting in the studio with him and working on different things.